Are Glofish Tetras Aggressive? Are They Fighting Or Playing?

 4. If you see any other tank mates bullying and dominating Glofish Tetras, immediately separate those species in another tank.

-6. Give a proper diet to Glofish Tetras for their healthy life.
+6. Give a proper diet to Glofish Tetras for a healthy life.

 Conclusion